Standard modules of affine Hecke algebras: Standard modules

-A smooth admissible representation $\omega$ of $G^\vee(F)$ is \emph{essentially square integrable} if it is of the form $\omega\otimes\nu$ for an unramified character $\nu$ and square-integrable modulo centre representation $\omega$ of $G^\vee(F)$. \end{dfn} Recall that standard representation $K(s,N,\rho)$ is an irreducible essentially square-integrable representation, if and only if, there is no proper parabolic subgroup of $G$ with Levi subgroup containing $(s,u)$, where $u=\exp(N)$ \cite[Thm.
+A smooth admissible representation $G^\vee(F)$ is \emph{essentially square integrable} if it is of the form $\omega\otimes\nu$ for an unramified character $\nu$ and square-integrable modulo centre representation $\omega$ of $G^\vee(F)$. \end{dfn} Recall that a standard representation $K(s,N,\rho)$ is an irreducible essentially square-integrable representation, if and only if, there is no proper parabolic subgroup of $G$ with Levi subgroup containing $(s,u)$, where $u=\exp(N)$ \cite[Thm.
 8.3 (a)]{KLDeligneLanglands}.

-\begin{cor} Let $\pi$ be an essentially square-integrable representation of $H$.
+As recalled in \cite [\S 2.1]{Reeder}, this is equivalent to $Z_G(s)$ being semisimple with $N$ a distinguished nilpotent in $\Lie(Z_G(s))$.
+Hence the eigenvalues of $s$ are roots of unity by Kac's classification. \begin{cor} Let $\pi$ be an essentially square-integrable representation of $H$.
 Then $\gamma\cdot\pi$ is essentially square-integrable, and we have an equality of formal degrees

-More generally, if $\pi$ is a standard $H$-module, so is $\gamma\cdot\pi$, and twist by $\gamma$ also preserves genericity of the Langlands quotients. \end{cor} \begin{proof} The last statement is a restatement of Theorem \ref{thm Hecke twist}.
+More generally, if $\pi$ is a standard $H$-module, so is $\gamma\cdot\pi$, and twist by $\gamma$ also preserves genericity of the Langlands quotients (but with respect to the Whittaker datum for the $\gamma$-twisted generic character. \end{cor} \begin{proof} The last statement is a restatement of Theorem \ref{thm Hecke twist}.

 If $\pi$ is square-integrable, then $\pi=K(s,N,\rho)$ for some $\rho$.
 Clearly, for $u$ as above, $(s,u)$ is not contained in any proper Levi subgroup of $G$ if and only if same is true for $(\gamma(s),u)$.
 Therefore the last statement follows from Theorem \ref{thm Hecke twist}.